-We meet a local guy who says the best way to catch lobster is to use a mop.
-He recommends dangling it in the water in front of the rocks, and when a lobster comes out to attack it, you just flip it into a sack.
-A Cheshire-cat grin moves into my face as I inform him that I am, indeed, travelling with a MOP!
+We meet a local who informs us the best way to catch lobster is by using a mop.
+He recommends dangling it in the water in front of the rocks, and when a lobster comes out to attack, you just flip it into a sack.
+A Cheshire cat grin moves into my face as I inform the fellow that I am, indeed, travelling with a MOP!

 Calling the airport about the weather situation, we’re informed that tomorrow is the last day planes will be able to fly out.
-It has been confirmed that the island is now smack dab in the path of a mighty hurricane about to roar ashore within 24-48 hours.
+It has been confirmed the island is now smack dab in the path of a mighty hurricane about to roar ashore within 24-48 hours.
 Regrettably it’s time for us to depart, as the low lying island is flatter than frog road kill and offers virtually zero protection from what is sure to be one Hell of a blow job!